 Any accessory building and structure shall not project into any front setback and shall not be located in any minimum side setback - c.
 Accessory buildings shall not extend into the minimum side yard setback. - e.
 On a reversed corner parcel for accessory buildings the following setbacks shall apply: - i.
-Not located nearer to the street side parcel line than one-half of the front setback depth required, and; - ii.
-Not be located nearer than 5 feet to the side parcel line. - d.
+Not located nearer to the street side parcel line than one-half of the front setback depth required, and; - Not be located nearer than 5 feet to the side parcel line. - d.
 Accessory buildings may be located in a portion of the required rear yard area in R Zones, provided: - i.
-Such building may occupy not more than fifty percent (50%) of the length of the required rear yard, measured between side lot lines. - ii.
+Such building may occupy not more than fifty percent (50%) of the length of the required rear yard, measured between side lot lines. - e.
 Accessory structures shall not be located within any front or minimum side setback except as expressly authorized below:

-- Fountains, fire pits, and similar ornamental landscape features not to exceed 48 inches in height. - Underground mechanical equipment. - Electric vehicle charging equipment shall be permitted within any minimum side setback but shall not be permitted within any minimum front setback.
+- i.
+Fountains, fire pits, and similar ornamental landscape features not to exceed 48 inches in height. - ii.
+Underground mechanical equipment. - iii.
+Electric vehicle charging equipment shall be permitted within any minimum side setback but shall not be permitted within any minimum front setback. - f.
+All swimming pools shall not be closer than 5 feet to the rear property line or a required distance mandated by building code, whichever is greater.